litecanvas/game-engine/README.md

 import litecanvas from '@litecanvas/litecanvas'

 litecanvas({
-    // you can setup some configurations here
+    // you can setup other configurations here
     // learn more in the cheatsheet
+    loop: { init, update, draw }
 })

 function init() {